 The options Filter and Group By allow you to select the way in which the required information is presented.
 Select the ribbon Options to define what date range and units to display.

-After clicking Accept or Reject in response to a Resource Request (see Figure 7), you have the option to enter Comments (see Figure 8).
+After clicking Accept or Reject in response to a Resource Request (see figure above), you have the option to enter Comments (see figure below).

 Note that you must select a request first in order to activate this function.